nameer-rizvi/scrapefrom/README.md

 scrapefrom("https://www.npmjs.com/package/scrapefrom").then(console.log);
 ```

-Extract an array of strings for all <h1 /> on a page.
+Extract an array of strings for all h1 tags on a page.

 ```javascript
 scrapefrom({